EDITING SERVICES

 $85/1,000 words

-Line editing focuses primarily on “big picture” issues, such as writing style, consistency of voice or concept, and creative content at the paragraph and story level.
-Good line editing also includes looking for errors in sentence structure, word flow and usage, pacing, and so on.
-Our line editing services always include copyediting (but not the other way around).
+Line editing focuses primarily on topics such as craft, style, and consistency of voice or concept at the word, sentence, and paragraph level.
+Good line editing will also often get into issues related to characters, structure, and story, especially when the prose is already in good shape.
+Our line editing services always include copy editing (but not the other way around).

-Typically, before we consult with a writer one-on-one, we’ll copyedit or line edit a story.
+Typically, before we consult with a writer one-on-one, we prefer to edit their work.
 Consulting is a meeting of voices.
 It allows us to get into a story in much greater detail.
 If you have questions about a story, or simply want to discuss the writing or submission process in general, consulting is the way to go.
-(Copyediting and line editing fees are not included in our consulting fees.)
+(Copy editing and line editing fees are not included in our consulting fees.)

 Testimonials